-- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant policy and procedures, such as confidentiality, child protection, data security and acceptable use of technology. - Staff will be advised to: - keep mobile phones and personal devices in a safe and secure place (bag, locker in staff room, classroom cupboard) during lesson time. - keep mobile phones and personal devices switched off or switched to 'silent' mode during lesson times. - ensure that Bluetooth or other forms of communication, such as 'airdrop', are hidden or disabled during lesson times. - not use personal devices during teaching periods, unless written permission has been given by the Headteacher such as in emergency circumstances. - ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are not permitted to use their own personal phones or devices for contacting learners or parents and carers. - Any pre-existing relationships which could undermine this, will be discussed with the DSL (or deputy) and Headteacher. - Staff will not use personal devices or mobile phones: - to take photos or videos of learners and will only use work-provided equipment for this purpose. - directly with learners and will only use work-provided equipment during lessons/educational activities. - If a member of staff breaches our policy, action will be taken in line with our staff behaviour and allegations policy. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device, or have committed a criminal offence using a personal device or mobile phone, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our allegations policy.
+- Members of staff will ensure that use of personal phones and devices takes place in accordance with the law, as well as, relevant policy and procedures, such as confidentiality, child protection, data security and acceptable use of technology. - Staff will be advised to: - keep mobile phones and personal devices in a safe and secure place when not required for learning purposes, such as posting to Class Dojo. - keep mobile phones and personal devices switched to 'silent' mode during lesson times. - ensure that Bluetooth or other forms of communication, such as 'airdrop', are hidden or disabled during lesson times. - not use personal devices to receive personal communication during teaching periods, unless permission has been given by the Headteacher such as in emergency circumstances.

+- ensure that any content bought onto site via mobile phones and personal devices are compatible with their professional role and expectations. - Members of staff are permitted to use their own personal phones or devices for contacting learners or parents and carers via the Class Dojo app, all communication should adhere to this policy. - Staff may use personal devices or mobile phones: - to take photos or videos of learners via the Class Dojo app to upload to the individual child's portfolio as part of their learning journey to share with parents. - If a member of staff breaches our policy, action will be taken in line with our staff behaviour and allegations policy. - If a member of staff is thought to have illegal content saved or stored on a mobile phone or personal device, or have committed a criminal offence using a personal device or mobile phone, the police will be contacted and the LADO (Local Authority Designated Officer) will be informed in line with our allegations policy.